maryclaireteahan/letseat/TESTING.md

 ## LIGHTHOUSE TESTING OUTCOMES

 <details>
-<summary>👇</summary>

 The deployed project was tested using the Lighthouse Audit tool to check for any major issues.
 The results for each page are listed bellow.

 Notes:

 * **Best Practices**: Displays images with incorrect aspect ratio - this will happen due to the uploading of photos by the user.

-* Some tests were made using DevTool with Google Chrome, but it was very slow and other tests were made with Microsoft Edge, where the language was German.
-(Leistung = Performance, Barrierefreiheit = Accessibility)

 |Page | Screenshot |
 |:---:|:---: |